jbrannon972/Drylogs2/INSTALL_WORKFLOW_REVIEW.md

 - Final Photos: What's this for?

 ### **Questions:**
-1. Can a room be marked "complete" without minimum 4 photos?
+1. Can a room be marked "complete" without minimum 4 photos? no
-2. Does "Final Photos" mean "after equipment placed" or "after entire job"?
+2. Does "Final Photos" mean "after equipment placed" or "after entire job"? after equipment placed, it is finishing the workflow not the njob
-3. Should Equipment Placement require photos per piece of equipment?
+3. Should Equipment Placement require photos per piece of equipment? no

 ### ✅ YOUR DECISION:
 **Photo requirements:**